-Dr. Mary Kropiewnicki, Program Chair & Associate Professor of Education
+Dr. Mary Kropiewnicki, Doctor of Education Department Chair & Associate Professor of

-Dr. Gene Camoni, Assistant Professor of Education

-Dr. Jin "Joy" Mao, Assistant Professorof Education

-Ms. Pamela Koslosky, Office Assistantof Education
+Dr. Gene Camoni, Assistant Professor of Education Dr. Jin "Joy" Mao, Assistant Professor of Education Mrs. Pamela Koslosky, Doctor of Education Office Assistant

-The Doctoral Degree in Educational Leadership (Ed.D.) is designed as a post-master's program that capitalizes on the existing strengths of the Graduate Education Department in leadership, technology, and advanced pedagogy.
-The Ed.D. program has three majors that share common core courses.
-These majors include: K-12 Educational Administration leading to PA Superintendent's Letter of Eligibility, Higher Education Administration, and Educational Technology Leadership with the option of PA Instructional Technology Specialist certificate.
+The Doctoral Degree in Educational Leadership (Ed.D.) is designed as a post-master's program that develops skills in leadership and research at an advanced level in three specializations that share common core courses.
+These specializations include: K-12 Educational Administration leading to PA Superintendent's Letter of Eligibility, Higher Education Administration, and Educational Technology Leadership with the option of PA Instructional Technology Specialist certificate.
 The core courses consist of leadership, research, and dissertation studies that provide doctoral students with opportunities for applied research and leadership in their respective fields.